The Thomas Pages homepage

 Three

-attempts have been presented in an effort to find a cause for the commonality of this ancient report which esentially supports the historical existence of the Genesis event without being bound by its biblical data.
-These are –
+attempts have been presented in an effort to find a cause for the commonality of this ancient report which essentially supports the historical existence of the Genesis event without being bound by its biblical data.

 1. The sudden flooding of the Persian Gulf valley;